 At NPK values of 2-3-0, this natural slow-food, broad-spectrum fertilizer nourishes the soil ecology and, once diluted, will not burn or pollute.

-(By comparison, in fish emulsion fertilizer products the important oils etc have been been either separated for use in different products or killed in the high temperature manufacturing process.
+(By comparison, in fish emulsion fertilizer products the important oils have been either separated for use in different products or killed in the high-temperature manufacturing process.
 The result is generally a lower quality product with a lower nutrient content than a hydrolysate.)